What the Hell Happened to Matthew Broderick?

 broderick - inspector gadget

 Later that year, Broderick made another attempt at summer movie success with the big budget adaptation of the kid’s cartoon, Inspector Gadget.
+This is what it looks like when a guy who was touted as the greatest actor of his generation officially gives up.

 Like Godzilla, Inspector Gadget was a big, bloated mess of special effects.
 The film got bad reviews but was modestly successful at the box office.
 Eventually, disney released a direct-to-DVD sequel without Broderick.